 Sailing to the Heart of Japan – the book

-For reviews and commentary please see below.
+For reviews and extracts please see below.

 Diplomat and long-distance cruiser Nicholas Coghlan had been curious about Japan ever since his father, a veteran of infantry fighting in Italy and Greece, confessed to him a dread of being sent to the Japanese front when the war in Europe ended in the Spring of 1945.